krxxys/flexnotes/readme.md

 # Flexnotes
 Flexnotes is note taking app backend created for educational purposes to learn writting backend in rust.
-Flexnotes build on top of axum and mongodb(to store notes, todos and users).
+Flexnotes is build on top of axum and mongodb(to store notes, todos and users).
 There's a frontend client written in vue but you can write one yourself!
 Feel free to write your own flexnotes client :))

 # Project milestones
 ```